Dynamic Views in Qlik Sense SaaS

 Step 3: Creating the Charts to be used

 This step is also easy.
 Just create any type of charts that you want to utilize and then simply make them Master Visualizations.
-In my example case here I have created a Table object that contains the General Ledger Details that we loaded, and 2 KPI objects that sum the Credits and the Debits.

 Step 4: Create the Dynamic View

 When it comes to Row Limit you can choose from None or Row Limit Expression, which is what I chose.
-None simply means that the data source you are calling is small and you simply don’t care if the end user has filtered anything or not.
-In my case, you know that gajigabytes of General Ledger Data, I did want to ensure that my end user selected something.
-In some cases you might want to do a COUNT(SomeFieldID) type expression that counts how many ID’s are possible and then set the Maximum Row Count to some number like 50,000.
-You would determine your limit based on the time your end users will be willing to wait for data to be loaded.
-Of course that will depend on your network bandwidth and data source.
+None simply means that the data source you are calling is small and you just need to provide the user the ability to read it live and you simply don’t care if the end user has filtered anything or not.
+In my case, you know that gajigabytes of Claim and Claim Transaction data, I did want to ensure that my end user selected something.

 Finally press “Create” and you will have created your first Dynamic View.
 Yeah!